yixin-09/autoFP/README.md

 # autoFP

-This is a tool to improve the numerical program to get stability
+This is a tool to repair high inaccuracy in numerical code.